-When pricing your planner, it's critical that you first identify all of your costs and consequently mark up your planner so you can factor in a profit.
+When pricing your planning services, it's critical that you first identify all of your costs and consequently mark up your planning services so you can factor in a profit.

-The actual cost of your planner may include things like:
+The actual cost of your planning services may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).